Moving to Orlando, Florida

 Orlando

-Orlando ( or-LAN-doh) is a city in, and the county seat of, Orange County, Florida, United States.
+Orlando ( or-LAN-doh) is a city in and the county seat of Orange County, Florida, United States.
 Part of Central Florida, it is the center of the Orlando metropolitan area, which had a population of 2,509,831 in 2017, according to the U.S. Census Bureau.
 It is the sixth-largest metropolitan area in the Southern United States and the third-largest metropolitan area in Florida behind Miami and Tampa Bay.
-Orlando had a city population of 307,573 in the 2020 census, making it the fourth-most populous city in Florida behind Jacksonville, Miami, and Tampa.[4]
+Orlando had a city population of 307,573 in the 2020 census, making it the fourth-most populous city in Florida behind Jacksonville, Miami, and Tampa.
+In July 2023, its population was 320,742 inhabitants.
 It is the state's most populous inland city.

 Like other major cities in the Sun Belt, Orlando grew rapidly from the 1960s into the first decade of the 21st century.
 Orlando is home to the University of Central Florida, which became the largest university campus in the United States in terms of enrollment as of 2015.
 In 2010, Orlando was listed as a "Gamma+" level global city by the Globalization and World Cities Research Network.